aoroudjev/KronoCell/README.md

 # KronoCell

 A cell tracking application built for local use but easily deployable.
-Using Electron, this is served locally for easy large datasets to be processed.
+Using Electron, this is served locally for large datasets to be processed easily.
 If local computation is not good enough, this can be easily adapted to a cloud deployment.

 ## Introduction